-But these are all most certainly features of the latest version of Office 365, and come free with your subscription.
+These are all features of the latest version of Office 365, and come free with your subscription.
 Here’s a closer look at some of Office 365’s security features.

 OneDrive’s Ransomware Detection & Recovery